Dhareppa666/Finzy-Weather-App/README.md

 # First steps
 Make a API call to backend service to fetch the current weather by providing required details like city name or city id.
 The data will be fetched from MongoDB.
 Note, that 4 cities are initialized on setting up the context.

-# Limitations (and possible improvements)
-->If a city is removed all weather data for the city is removed as well and no more weather data will be queried for it.
-->All weather data is fetched by city name (vs. city id, which the API also supports).
-For this reason bulk requests are currently not used although some parts of it have been implemented (see the javadoc for comments on what changes would be necessary).
-->Detailed error handling and handling of invalid/faulty data from the API is not implemented!
-What is handled are invalid city names.
-->Unit tests need to be extended!

 # Implemented Features In Detail :
 1. *At initial state of Application since we dont have any data on the DB, we schedule a job to update the DB with respective Details.
 2. *By taking the city names from the Configuration/json file we fetch the weather data from the OpenWeatherMap for all the cities and upadte the DB with 5 days weather.